kobsequio/ElkStack-Project1/Azure Setup Instructions.md

     - run the playbook when complete

 - Verify Installation and Playbook
-    - back on the Kibana webpage, click "Check data" on the instruction page
+    - return to the Kibana webpage, click "Check data" on the instruction page
     - review data to ensure connection

 # 8)